loopsocial/firework_ios_sdk/README.md

 #### Sample Code

 There is a sample project available under `FireworkVideoSample` that sets up the FireworkVideo framework using Swift Package Manager (SPM).
 Please read-over the sample code documentation located in `FireworkVideoSample/README.md` for setup tips.

+##### Shopping Sample Code

+Within the sample app project there is a second app `FireworkVideoShoppingSample` that contains samples for integrating with `FireworkVideoShopping`.
+Please read-over the shopping sample code documentation located in the `FireworkVideoSample/FireworkVideoShoppingSample/README.md` for setup tips.

 #### Initialization